How do I use the LastPass app for Android?

 If you choose to use the LastPass Keyboard, please be advised of the following:

-- Sites that require a Master Password re-prompt cannot be selected for autofill within the LastPass Keyboard input method.
+- Sites that require a master password re-prompt cannot be selected for autofill within the LastPass Keyboard input method.

 - The LastPass Keyboard input method cannot “see” into other web browsers.
 We suggest using the LastPass Browser within the Android app for the best experience for autofilling.
-However, if you are using this method to autofill for a website in another mobile web browser, please note that you will need to select Switch to Groups in most all cases (as LastPass cannot match the URL to your Vault since this information cannot be retrieved from the site through a 3rd party web browser due to Android security settings).
+However, if you are using this method to autofill for a website in another mobile web browser, please note that you will need to select Switch to Groups in most all cases (as LastPass cannot match the URL to your Vault since this information cannot be retrieved from the site through a third-party web browser due to Android security settings).

 - If the LastPass Keyboard input method is unable to detect the login for your app and displays “No Matching Sites”, select the Switch to Groups option.
 This will display the list of the folders in your Vault, where you can then navigate to the specific entry and select “Fill” to autofill your username and repeat the steps to fill your password.